Kh4oS/MagnusLabsInc/README.md

 - collaboration,
 - built-in wiki,
 - the relative ease with which these tasks are accomplished, and
-- Magnus Labs Inc. also offers programming expertise to EVE capsuleers for ISK and GitHub is an amazing place to share said expertise.
+- we also offer programming expertise to capsuleers for ISK
+    - GitHub is an amazing place to share said expertise.

 If you have a programming solution you would like us to develop for you (whether it is related to EVE Online or not), please contact Queldonas Caelin with a